-Things to do in Seoul, South Korea which is free
+Things to do in Seoul, South Korea that are free

 Walk around the Seoul City Wall